LauritsSkov/Introgression-detection/README.md

 NOTE: The outgroup files, mutation rate files, reference genomes, ancestral alleles and callability files and ancestral allele files are now premade!
 They can be downloaded in hg38 and hg19 here: <https://doi.org/10.5281/zenodo.11212339>

 But keep reading along if you want to know HOW the files were generated!
+Another important thing to note is that hmmix is relying on VCFtools which only support VCF files up to format V4.2 - so if you have VCFfiles in version 4.3 you will need to change this in your header!

 ```note
 hmmix create_outgroup -ind=individuals.json -vcf=*.bcf -weights=strickmask.bed -out=outgroup.txt -ancestral=hg19_ancestral/homo_sapiens_ancestor_*.fa -refgenome=hg19_refgenome/*fa